 We have distributed 25,000 N95 masks to growers and farmworkers in response to the wildfires.
 We currently do not have many on hand, but please let us know if you need more here.

 The Napa Valley Farmworker Foundation has donated to the Community Foundation Wildfire Relief Fund to support lost harvest wage assistance for farmworkers.
 Farmworkers who have been affected by the wildfires are encouraged to apply for aid at UpValley Family Centers or On The Move depending on their city of residence.
+Application instructions in Spanish can be found here.

 Community assistance is available regardless of immigration status.